‘It’s extremely unhealthy’: Archbishop warns over spread of Kate conspiracy theories

 Queen Camilla has been helping out with public duties while the King continues his course of treatment.

-On Monday she visited Belfast, where she visited shops on the Lisburn Road and talked with locals in the Northern Ireland capital.
+On Thursday she visited Belfast, where she entered shops on the Lisburn Road and talked with locals in the Northern Ireland capital.

-During a visit to The Arcadia deli, shop assistant Brenda Robb handed over a get-well card for Charles, and extended her best wishes.
+During a visit to The Arcadia delicatessen, shop assistant Brenda Robb handed over a get-well card for Charles, and extended her best wishes.

 Camilla took the card with thanks, adding: “He’s doing very well.... he was very disappointed he couldn’t come”.

-She later visited Michelle O’Neill and Emma Little-Pengelly, the first and deputy first ministers, at Stormmont
+She later visited Michelle O’Neill and Emma Little-Pengelly, the first and deputy first ministers, at Stormont

 While visiting a bakery, the Queen joked that she had her “thunder stolen” by a toddler dressed up in a tuxedo.

-Fitz Corrie Salmon, 23 months old, beamed for the cameras while Camilla had a look around his father William’s Knotts bakery.
+Fitz Corrie Salmon, 23 months old, beamed for the cameras while Camilla had a look around Knotts Bakery owned by his father William.

 The boy’s mother, Zoe Salmon, is a TV presenter who previously hosted Blue Peter and appeared on Dancing on Ice in early 2009.